Snacks for People with Dysphagia (IDDSI Style)

 • Popsicles without nuts/chunks

-• Bagels, baguettes, and other tough breads (highly chokable)
+• Bagels, baguettes, and other tough breads (highly chokable).
+See this article on the choking risks inherent with bread.

 • Marshmallows (highly chokable, per foods to avoid in Level 7 Easy to Chew IDDSI Adult Consumer Handout, January 2019)